Mary-godspet/BREWERY-DATA-DASHBOARD/README.md

 **PROBLEM STATEMENT**

 This dashboard helps the Brewery Company to analyze its sales performance across different West African countries and regions as well as identifying critical factors influencing sales.
-The company aims to maximize its profit by optimizing pricing, production and distribution strategies, and identifies the most/least.
+The company aims to maximize its profit by optimizing pricing, production and distribution strategies.
 The Brewery Data contains information on 7 brands of breweries, which are further classified into Beer and Malt in 6 regions within West African Countries, with a total of 890,722 in Production volume, 400,000,000 as projected Sales and 150,000,000 as projected Profit, within 3 years

 by using this dashboard, they have identified areas of concern/need, strength and improvement, with the aid of the analysis, they will be able to develop targeted marketing strategies, develope strategy to optimize profit and improve areas of weakness and needs.

 **Key Columns:**

 **Brands:**